silviu85/ai-php-api/README.md

 ## Development Setup with Docker

-This project is configured to run in Docker using a performance-optimized setup for macOS and Windows.
+This project is configured to run in Docker.
 Due to the way Docker handles file synchronization with volumes, the `vendor` directory is excluded from the real-time sync to ensure high performance.

 Follow these steps to get the development environment running: